-Kontio log homes don’t just look good, they’re good for your health, too.
-Kontio is an expert in healthy houses and our R&D team works in research projects with leading specialists to develop innovations for well-being and healthy living.
+Kontio log houses don’t just look good, they’re good for your health, too.
+Kontio is an expert in healthy wood houses and our R&D team works in research projects with leading specialists to develop innovations for well-being and healthy living.
 With our Kontio Healthy Living™ programme, we’re building on 45 years of knowhow with healthy buildings.

 Kontio uses genuine arctic pine as a raw material.
 Kontio Arctic Pine™ wood is strong, beautiful and long lasting, and it grows in the clean natural forests in Northern Finland far from cities and industry.
 It also has other properties which make it a superior choice of construction material.
 Kontio Arctic Pine™ contains many natural antibacterial substances, which give it resistance against moisture, mould and other harmful things.
 This makes Kontio houses durable and healthy, even in demanding rainy and moist conditions.